quadimai/Quadim-Design-Resources/README.md

 Update pre-requesits like palette or template, and then call `make`.

 To generate a single file, touch & call `make exports/quadim.css`

+## Package

+I plan to setup a github package for this, ETA unknown, only work on this when I got downtime

 ## Palette